Shade Trees for Sale

 (Aesculus glabra)

-Buckeyes are great choices for shady areas given their adaptation to life in the forest understory.
+Buckeyes are great choices for shaded areas given their adaptation to life in the forest understory.
 They also tolerate challenging soils (poor drainage, rocks, and clay) and happily thrive in sunny, open locations.
+All but one of the 39 buckeyes planted throughout Cambridge over the past 18 years are alive today, making the species one of the most durable trees studied in our tree trials.
 Palmately compound leaves (see pictures above) stand out among other trees.
 Attractive yellow flowers (also pictured above) arrive in June and in fall buckeye nuts appear only to be quickly swiped by local squirrel packs.
-Leaves consistently offer a nice pumpkin orange fall color while deeper reds can appear occasionally.
+Leaves consistently offer a nice pumpkin orange fall color while deeper reds appear occasionally.
 Buckeyes are long-lived trees (to 200 years) but growth is slow: our 13 street and park trees in Cambridge average only ten inches annually.
 Reaches 40 ft. tall and wide.

 NOTE: Juvenile Ohio buckeyes have no side branching.